camunda-community-hub/camunda-7-to-8-migration-example/README.md

     processTestContext.mockJobWorker("noop").thenComplete();
 ```

 The Data Migrator will read from the Camunda 7 database, and talk to the Camunda 8 API.
 So you have to configure those endpoints in the `config/application.yaml` and of course make sure Camunda 8 is up before running the data migrator.
 Point the H2 URL to the right database file - or copy it over.
-Of course you can also configure other database as H2.
+Of course you can also configure other databases as H2.

 ```yaml
 camunda: